naserih/PyMedPhys/README.md

 Additionally, we recognize the importance of version control, writing test cases, and project deployment in a professional programming environment.
 You'll master these essential skills, ensuring that your code is robust, error-free, and ready for deployment in real-world scenarios.

 Embark on this enriching learning experience, where the fusion of Python programming and medical physics opens up a world of possibilities.
 Get ready to transform your understanding of coding and apply it to the dynamic and innovative field of medical physics.
 Let's code for a healthier future!

+# Creating Web Applications Using Python, Flask, and Postgres

 ## Requirements:
 ### Python virtual environment